mhs/docker-rails-bootstrapper/support/README.md

 Many tasks common to Rails development become very long-winded when working with a fully-Dockerized version of Rails:

 - Commands must be prepended with `docker-compose exec web ...` or `docker-compose run web ...` (e.g. gem updates would require `docker-compose run web bundle update [OPTIONS]`)
-- Since Rails not directly accessible, its tasks require `... bin/rails ...` or `... bundle exec rails ...`  (e.g. to run migrations we could use `docker-compose run web bin/rails db:migrate`)
+- Since Rails not directly accessible, its tasks require `... bin/rails ...` (e.g. to run migrations we could use `docker-compose run web bin/rails db:migrate`)

 This can be rather frustrating, but is easily mitigated by adding aliases to your shell.
 These are the ones used by the author: